 3. Power on the boiler (press the ON/OFF button).
 4. The boiler air purge function starts automatically.
-This seven (7) minute cycle removes excess air from the CH and DHW systems.

-- a.
-During the cycle open the manual air vent within the boiler (if applicable).
-Close the air vent when clear water free of air is visible (after purging). - b.
+This seven (7) minute cycle removes excess air from the CH and DHW systems. a.
+During the cycle open the manual air vent within the boiler.
+Close the air vent when clear water free of air is visible (after purging). b.
 As air is purged boiler pressure may drop.
-The boiler needs to maintain at least 12-15 psi for proper purging.
+The c.
+After the cycle has ended ensure the system is completely purged of air and verify that system pressure is at least 12 psi on the pressure gauge.
+If not, repeat the procedure.